witchcraftjs/nuxt-auth/README.md

 If they aren't registered, they are redirected to `auth/register?deeplink=electron` first and once `api/auth/register?deeplink=electron` is called, it will redirect to `auth/code` with the access token and the deeplinkUri.

-Paths that contain the access token are shown in yellow.
+Paths that contain the access token are in the yellow area.

 Once the access token is transferred to the app (either via the deeplink or manually on the `auth/external/callback` page), the app can exchange it for a proper session token behind the scenes.